 For more details, please refer to UNECE (United Nations Economic Commission for Europe) GHS Website Implementation status: http://www.unece.org/trans/danger/publi/ghs/implementation_e.html

-• Section 2 tests the label base material for resistance to weathering and abrasion, colourfastness and adhesion
+• Section two tests the label base material for resistance to weathering and abrasion, colourfastness and adhesion

-Click here to see the selected list of Avery Dennison Material Group products, complying with the materials section of BS5609 Part 2.
+Click here to see the selected list of Avery Dennison Material Group products, complying with the materials section of BS 5609 Section two.

-Converters are typically responsible for obtaining Section 3 certification on inks or ribbons for use with Section 2-certified label base materials.
+Converters are typically responsible for obtaining Section three certification on inks or ribbons for use with Section two-certified label base materials.

 7. What printing technologies are suitable for in-house GHS label printing?